gabf13/earthnet-website/index.md

 <img width="700" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209045133-a52bc634-e6c4-45cb-a437-a496be560af7.png">

-> We can see here that there are many directors such as Stanley Kubrick that have relatively (edge size) little to no connections with other directors in terms of shared actors when it comes to this network of directors.
-Same with Quentin Tarantino.
-This could be due to different time periods or perhaps an observable phenomenon which is the director-actor relationship and a director's cast retainment rate.
+> We can see here that there are many directors such as Stanley Kubrick that have relatively (edge size) little to no connections with other directors in terms of shared actors.
+Same with Quentin Tarantino. **This could be due to different time periods of movie production** or perhaps an observable phenomenon which is the director-actor relationship that develops and a director's likelihood to hire the same actors.
-> We can define such a **retainment rate (RR)** as the as the rate of repeated actors per movie:
+> The latter can be defined as the **retainment rate (RR)** of directors, which is the ratio between repeated actors and the number of movies:

 <p align="center">
 <img width="446" alt="RRlatex" src="https://user-images.githubusercontent.com/95367976/209060805-172671ee-a856-4a3a-ad46-0be43f9fa7f0.png">